hackman/bumblebee/README.md

-The bumblebee project is a controller for automating the control of the lights of a car and also implementing start/stop functionality with a button.
+The bumblebee project is a controller for automating the control of the lights(daylights, low and high beams) of a car and also implementing start/stop functionality with a button.

 Currently the crank time is hardcoded, it may be possible to be replaced by constant